All Episodes

 And I set down a newspaper article where he said that he came back to the county to protect children and the families of the county.

-I said, How about we start doing this?
+I said, how about we start doing this?

-And I left there, nothing is really happening at this point.
+Nothing is really happening at this point.

 He has to actually be convicted of something before they take him off of being paid.